How To Apply

 Provide the necessary time for the fellow to fully participate in the program and to complete their assignments.

 Financial (i.e., fees and expenses) and other support (i.e., time and mentoring) during the program.

 Access to higher administration for assistance with assignments, especially working on the institutional action project.

-A professional development plan for the fellow that includes identifying a mentor such as a dean, chair or other senior administrator and opportunities to help the fellow develop a broader school or university view of leadership roles and strategies.
+A professional development plan for the fellow which includes mentorship in developing a broader institutional view of leadership roles and strategies.

 Review and Selection Process

 Approximately thirty (30) applicants will be selected.
 Final selections for the current cohort will be made in July.
 The individuals will receive a letter of acceptance via email if they have been selected to be an IAspire Fellow.

 Selection of each cohort is a process of careful review for academic leadership potential (judged collectively by individual characteristics, application narratives expressing evidence of leadership experience, desire, and institutional support).
 Targeted consideration will be given to each candidate's clarity of career goals, aspiration to lead within STEM disciplines within higher education, self-awareness about their own leadership competencies, and the breadth and depth of their leadership experience.

 A single selection committee reviews all application materials and compiles a listing of candidates.
 The selection committee members identify approximately 30 fellows from STEM disciplines during a single meeting scheduled after applications close.